reboot0-de/se-tools/jsdoc/tutorials/Events.md

-The Events class is designed to make working with StreamElements events easier and eliminate a lot of boilerplate code.
+The Events class was designed to make working with StreamElements events easier and eliminate a lot of boilerplate code.

 **Currently only Twitch and StreamElements events are supported.**